lasttycoon2506/jam-session-client/README.md

 1) Go to https://jam-session-osu.netlify.app/home (once logged in as a user)

 ### Create New Post
-1) Click on Menu Icon on top left of screen and click New Post:
+1) Click on Menu Icon at top left of screen and click New Post:

 ![Screenshot 2023-11-12 174936](https://github.com/lasttycoon2506/jam-session-client/assets/114425878/9571e865-4d31-4fc1-936b-e55828c31ae9)

+### Edit Profile
+1) Click on Menu Icon at top left of screen and click My Profile, then click EDIT